 IEW 2013 was focused on:

 • Energy and economic growth in emerging economies

 • The role of renewable energy in developing and developed countries

-The selection of submitted papers and long abstracts is directed and made by the IEW Program Committee, which includes, among others, the IEW co-directors and the 2013 co-organisers:
+The selection of submitted papers and long abstracts was directed and made by the IEW Program Committee, which included, among others, the IEW co-directors and the 2013 co-organisers:

 • Geoffrey Blanford, Electric Power Research Institute (EPRI)